From A Wiki of Ice and Fire

 A century or so before the Doom of Valyria, House Targaryen, a noble Valyrian house, took possession of the island and built a castle upon it, which became the westernmost outpost of the Valyrian Freehold.
 The castle towers were shaped by Valyrian magic to look like dragons, giving it the name Dragonstone.

-Twelve years prior the Doom of Valyria, the head of House Targaryen at the time, Aenar Targaryen, relocated his family and five dragons (including Balerion) to Dragonstone, because of the visions of his maiden daughter.
-In Valyria this action was seen as weakness.
+Twelve years prior to the Doom, the head of House Targaryen at the time, Aenar Targaryen, relocated his family and five dragons (including Balerion) to Dragonstone, because of the visions of his maiden daughter Daenys.
+In Valyria their rivals saw their flight to Dragonstone as an act of surrender, as cowardice.

 The Targaryen Lords of Dragonstone were: